Andorran Social Workers Demand Urgent Mental Health Protections Amid Burnout Crisis

 Key Points

-The Andorran Association of Social Workers (ATSA) has demanded urgent institutional measures to protect the mental health of social services staff, who endure daily exposure to Andorra's severe housing crisis, poverty, and violence—including direct assaults on professionals.
+The Andorran Association of Social Workers (ATSA) has demanded immediate institutional measures to protect the mental health of social services staff, citing overwhelming caseloads, emotional strain, and exposure to the Principat's housing crisis, poverty, and violence—including aggression directed at professionals themselves.

-Issued on World Social Work Day, March 17, the association's statement calls on public administrations and private entities to introduce prevention and self-care strategies, case supervision, accessible training for all staff, tailored workplace safety protocols, and responses to aggression in both public and private services.
-ATSA highlighted key burnout factors: intense emotional demands from constant active listening to stories of suffering, organizational pressures such as high caseloads, staff shortages, excessive bureaucracy, and empathy fatigue.
+Marking World Social Work Day on March 17, ATSA released a statement calling on public administrations and private entities to introduce prevention and self-care strategies, case supervision, training accessible to all staff, tailored workplace safety protocols, and clear responses to assaults in public and private services.
+The association pinpointed key burnout factors: intense emotional demands from daily active listening to tales of hardship, organizational pressures such as staff shortages, excessive bureaucracy, high case volumes, and empathy exhaustion.

-ATSA posed a stark question to society and employers: what would happen if social services stopped nationwide for just one week?
-It insisted that institutions provide realistic staffing ratios suited to current conditions, supervision, and schedules to curb burnout, arguing that supporting professionals enables them to support others.
-"Caring for professionals so they can care," the association stressed, framing well-being as essential for the sector's sustainability.
+ATSA challenged leaders with a stark hypothetical: what would happen if social services paused nationwide for just one week?
+It advocated realistic staffing ratios, supervision, and schedules to curb burnout, emphasizing that caring for professionals enables them to support others.
+Baena confirmed the group's willingness to engage government officials to advance these priorities.

 Original Sources